Deltares/rtc-tools-interface/README.md

 ```python
 from rtctools_interface.optimization.plot_goals_mixin import PlotGoalsMixin
 ```
 Then, add the `PlotGoalsMixin` to your optimization problem class.
+Note that, for now, `PlotGoalsMixin` only works in combination with the `GoalGeneratorMixin`.
+Include the `PlotGoalsMixin` before the `GoalGeneratorMixin`!

-Set the class variable `plot_max_rows` to an integer number for the maximum number of rows.
+Set the class variable `plot_max_rows` to an integer number for the maximum number of rows (default is 4).
 The number of columns will be derived from that.
 By default, the Mixin will look for the configuration table `input\plot_table.csv`.

 There are two types of plots that can be made with the PlotGoalsMixin